-Not only is this model one of our picks for the best sewing machines on the market today, but it’s a machine that many sewers choose to upgrade to from less sturdy models.
+This model is one of our picks for the best sewing machines on the market today, and it’s a machine that many sewers choose to upgrade to from less sturdy models.

 There are a ton of cracking features to the Singer 4411 — not least its extra high sewing speed — and we’re going to take a look at the pros and cons of each.

-We’ll also let you know how it compares against the superior Singer 4423, and cover the areas where the machine could improve, so you’ll know if it’s the best fit for your needs.
+In our full Singer 4411 review, we’ll let you know how it compares against the superior Singer 4423, and cover the areas where the machine could improve.

 Let’s take it away…